ProactiveProgrammers/square-roots-starter/writing/reflection.md

 TODO: Provide the specific command that you ran to produce this output
 TODO: Use a fenced code block to provide the output for this command.

-- `poetry run primality --number 49979687 --approach efficient --profile`
+- `poetry run squareroot --number 25000 --approach exhaustive --profile`

 #### One output from running the efficient algorithm